ariobstudio/ariob/README.md

 The core application is built with ReactLynx and uses RSpeedy for development.
 This is where the main application code and business logic reside.

-You can start editing the core application by modifying files in `apps/ariob/src/`.
-When developing for mobile devices, run the appropriate platform-specific development command and scan the QR code with your LynxExplorer App to see the changes in real-time.
+You can start editing the core application by modifying files in `apps/andromeda/src/`.
+When developing for mobile devices, run the appropriate platform-specific development command (Coming Soon).